OssamaTammam/FunFacts/README.md

 ## Technologies Used

-- HTML,CSS and Javascript: Basic web technologies
+- HTML, CSS and Javascript: Basic web technologies
 - React.js: Javascript library used to create the main page of the website and make it dynamic
 - Supabase: A database hosting website using a PostgresSQL database used to hold facts and votes.
 - Vercel: A deployment service used to deploy the website from the GitHub repo!